1000oaks/1000oaks.github.io/thoughts/idea.md

 has_children: true
 ---

+Jan 6, 2024

+- All undergraduate courses have finally come to an final end.
+Time for being a self-taught coder!

 Jan 5, 2024

 - **Enhanced Security Measures:** Only take 500mL plastic bottled water in & out dormitory and take good care of any drinkings when in dormitory due to lack of surveillance cameras in dormitory building other than first floor.
 Any non-vacant plastic bottled water more than 500mL **(if opened)** should be throwed into trash bin before entering dormitory building due to safety concerns.